lineartimer/WebAppStarterPack/doc/notes.md

 Testing class names can make tests brittle if they are purely for styling.
 Only test class names when they are important for layout structure.

 React Testing Library philosophy emphasizes testing components in the same way a user would interact with them (e.g. users find and identify links by their visible text).

+jest.spyOn and mockImplementation functions intercept calls to the original function and override its behavior:

+const someFuncSpy = jest.spyOn(SomeClass.prototype, 'someFunc');
+someFuncSpy.mockImplementation(() => {

+});

 # AI tools